About The Faculty

 Developing the role of Advanced Critical Care Practitioners.
 We provide a professional home and set standards for training and education for Advanced Critical Care Practitioners.
 We work with regulators and government to promote this new role.

 Supporting our members throughout their careers.
 We support our members with guidance and support on areas as varied as revalidation and research awards.
-We uphold the values of fairness and equality in all of our activities, including directly addressing inequalities through the work of initiatives such as Women in ICM.
+We uphold the values of inclusivity, fairness and equality in all of our activities, including directly addressing inequalities through the work of initiatives such as Women in ICM and wider inclusivity and diversity issues through our Careers, Recruitment & Workforce Committee.

 Supporting the specialty.
 We run regular information gathering exercises to ensure we have the most up to date information on workforce and are able to engage with stakeholders effectively.
 We guarantee that all the areas of our specialty have a voice that we can learn from, including by open consultation and via groups like our Smaller and Specialist Units Advisory Group.
 Our Legal & Ethical Policy Unit ensure the Faculty and our specialty stay abreast of all key issues in these important areas.